hellowaywewe/examples/cross-modal-search/README.md

 Last layers of these networks are removed and they are used as feature extractors.
 A Fully Connected Layer is added on top of each one that actually maps the extracted features to the new embedding space.

-They are trained on `Flickr30k` dataset with ContrastiveLoss (Tries to put positive matches close in the embedding space and separate negative samples)
+They are trained on `Flickr30k` dataset with ContrastiveLoss (Tries to put positive matches close in the embedding space and separate negative samples).

 **VSE Encoders in Jina for Cross Modal Search**